martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 ```

 - `mcpi.minecraft` - needed to interact with Minecraft: Pi Edition
-- `mcpi.block` - needed to work with Minecraft blocks
+- `mcpi.block` - needed to refer to blocks by name rather than ID
 - `random` - used to create random numbers
 - `time` - used to put delays into your program